centminmod/configserver-scripts/README.md

 # Way to the Web Limited Scripts

+Update: December 19, 2025

+- The official repo at https://github.com/waytotheweb/scripts no longer exists.
+You can use this forked repo instead (bookmark https://github.com/centminmod/configserver-scripts).
+You can inspect this forked repo's commit history at https://github.com/centminmod/configserver-scripts/commits/main/.
+- The official CSF Firewall GPLv3 open source release version is v15.00 and details, changes and migration/download guide are outlined in [README-gpl-csf.md](README-gpl-csf.md).
+Jump to migration guide [here](README-gpl-csf.md#-migration-guide).

+---

 This repo is a fork of the official repo at https://github.com/waytotheweb/scripts.
 To see differences between this fork and official repo, please check out the link [here](https://github.com/waytotheweb/scripts/compare/main...centminmod:configserver-scripts:main).

 ## All files within this repository are subject to the [GPL license](LICENSE.txt) as outlined in [COPYING.md](COPYING.md)